QuardCRT-platform/plugin-timestamp/README.md

-# Plugin template
+# Plugin timestamp

-Plugin template repository for QuardCRT.
+This is a plugin to convert timestamps for QuardCRT.